hillarias/hello-world/README.md

 # hello-world
-UC Berkeley MCB Undergrad with an emphasis in molecular biology / biochemistry
+UC Berkeley MCB undergrad with an emphasis in molecular biology / biochemistry